NVIDIA/NeMo-Curator/tutorials/synthetic-retrieval-evaluation-customization/README.md

 ## Quality Improvement Playbook (for Advanced Users)

-The default config file [config.yaml](config/config.yaml) should work best to generate synthetic data for the IT Helpdesk domain.
+The default config file [config.yaml](config/config.yaml) should work best to generate synthetic data.
+You would need to change the few-shot examples in the prompt for specific use-cases.
 In case you'd like to improve the quality of synthetic data and/or apply the SDG pipeline for other domains, consider applying the recipes described below.

 ### Prompt templates